 How can I get technical support?

-The IT Help Desk is available to help students resolve various issues they may encounter with University systems.
+The IT Service Desk is available to help students resolve various issues they may encounter with University systems.
 Call 337-482-4357 or email firstname.lastname@example.org.

 Financial Aid FAQs